 Then it happened.
 I was immediately behind John and I lost my track and in order not to drop the bike I went off piste and down a vertical section and into a sand pit.
 I wrestled to keep the bike upright but I was on a steep slope with an even steeper drop to my right.
 I was frozen… unable to move.

 I waited to regain my composure.

-Losing US$1500 dollars was flashing through my mind, but more importantly than that I was determined to return the bike in pristine condition to make a point to “Doubting Benjamin”.
-Fuck this.
+Losing the whole bike and not just US$1500 dollars was flashing through my mind, but more importantly than that I was determined to return the bike in pristine condition to make a point to “Doubting Benjamin”.

 I couldn’t even get off the bike without risking it toppling sideways and so I waited for John to come back and help me.

 Is he coming back?
 Evidently not.

 I would have to get out of this situation by myself, and so I gently allowed the bike to lean again the uphill side of the sand on the left pannier and hand guard and squeeze out my trapped leg from underneath the bike.
 Not so easy, but I did it.
 The slope was steep and sandy and so I had no worries about about any scratches in soft sand if I dropped it slowly.